ScalaMath/VecMatLib/Readme.md

 val transparentBlue = Color4f(0.0f, 0.0f, 1.0f, 0.5f) // RGBA #0000FF88
 ```

-Values outside the range (0.0, 1.0) are allowed.
+Values outside the range are allowed.

 ## Using with LWJGL

 VecMatLib can be used together with [LWJGL](https://lwjgl.org) to set uniform variables in shaders.

+This example first creates a 3D float vector, then loads the value into the active shader program.

 ```java
 Vec3f lightPosition = new Vec3f(-3.0f, 10.0f, 6.0f);